Skip to content

 Extension NameDescription

-httpfsRead and write files over HTTP(s) protocol
+httpfsRead and write files over HTTP(s) protocol.
+Also used for attaching to a remote Kuzu database.

 duckdbScan data from an attached DuckDB database